aho-opensource/homepage/docs/software.md

 CLI to convert video and sound formats.

 #### [yt-dlp](https://tldr.inbrowser.app/pages/common/yt-dlp)
-CLI to download videos and audio from internet (YouTube, Vimeo, etc).
+CLI to download video and audio from internet (YouTube, Vimeo, SoundCloud and _many_ other sites).

 #### [vcsi](https://github.com/amietn/vcsi)
 CLI with several options to create a grid of thumbnails from video.